RyanCocking/pong/README.md

         cmake ../
         make
         ./Pong

-This makes a dynamically-linked executable, and I haven't yet figured out a nice way to package it up for other Linux distros (dynamic or static).
-I think the dirty way to release a game on Linux will involve downloading SFML with the game, or asking players to download it.
-In both cases the executable would be compiled before playing.
+I haven't yet figured out a way to package it up statically for Linux.

 ## Compilation: Windows